-Perry Technical Institute's HVAC/R Program is approved by Washington State Department of Labor & Industries as a 06A HVAC/R Specialty Electrical Training Program.
+Perry Technical Institute's HVAC/R Program is approved by the Washington State Department of Labor & Industries as a 06A HVAC/R Specialty Electrical Training Program.
 Graduates will be credited with one year (or 2,000 hours) towards the two years (or 4,000 hours) required by the State of Washington to be eligible to take the certification exam for the 06A HVAC/R Specialty Electrical License.

 Students have the opportunity to gain industry certifications in several areas, giving them competitive advantages in the employment market.
-If a student wishes to seek an externship with an employer, they would be allowed the opportunity to do so during the last 20 school days of training.
+Technician certifications offered are Universal R-410A Safety, EPA 608 Refrigerant, EPA 609 Refrigerant and Green Mechanical Systems.
+If a student wishes to seek an externship with an employer, he/she would be allowed the opportunity to do so during the last 20 school days of training.
 The HVAC/R Technology Program is 24 months in length.
-The student will earn 216 credit hours (class option) or 210.5 credit hours (externship option) which are 2,784 clock hours.
+The student will earn 210.5 credit hours which are 2,784 clock hours.
+Labor & Industries does not separate break times and credits 3,000 hours towards classroom participation.
 Tuition is payable on a quarterly basis.
 There are four quarters in an academic year.